stephfrian/cse15l-lab-reports/LabReport2.md

+#Part 1

-# Screenshot of StringServer.java
+## Screenshot of StringServer.java

 ![StringServer_implementation_screenshot](https://user-images.githubusercontent.com/110694499/215291425-b5b759cd-86b4-49e8-bd02-eadeae2456c2.jpg)

-# Using /add-message >> Example 1
+## Using /add-message >> Example 1

 ![add-message_image1](https://user-images.githubusercontent.com/110694499/215292014-239aacab-3759-487d-910e-fee9b10175e5.jpg)

-## In the StringServer.java file, there are many methods being called, such as:
+In the StringServer.java file, there are many methods being called, such as:
 1. java.net.URI.getPath() - No arguments; Returns the decoded path component of this URI, or null if the path is undefined
 2. equals() - Takes an argument called anObject: The object to compare the String in getPath() against
 3. format() - Takes a string argument and outputs a formatted string